 Home Depot Stores

 Home Depot stores offer free recycling of burned-out CFL bulbs (no tubes).
 Customers can bring in any expired, unbroken CFL bulbs to the Returns Desk.
 The bulbs will then be managed responsibly by an environmental management company that will coordinate CFL packaging, transportation and recycling to maximize safety and ensure environmental compliance.
-For more information about this program, visit the Home Depot Web site at www.homedepot.com/ecooptions.
+For more information about this program, visit the Home Depot website at ecooptions.homedepot.com/healthy-home/recycling.

 Recycling Fluorescent Tubes & CFL Bulbs